Microsoft approves Hellblade II dev's new game ｜ BANG Showbiz English

 Microsoft has reportedly given 'Senua's Saga: Hellblade II' developer Ninja Theory the greenlight to begin work on a new game.

-According to Windows Central, the gaming company – who released their action-adventure title today (21.05.24) through their publisher Xbox Game Studios – has been given the thumbs-up to begun working on a new game alongside the psychological horror experience Project Mara, which is set to exclusively take place in a single apartment.
+According to Windows Central, the gaming company – who released their action-adventure title this week through their publisher Xbox Game Studios – has been given the thumbs-up to begun working on a new game alongside the psychological horror experience Project Mara, which is set to exclusively take place in a single apartment.

 The outlet added Microsoft has "no plans whatsoever" to shut down the studio following the closure of 'Dishonored' developer Arkane Austin and Tango Gameworks, the company behind 'Hi-Fi Rush'.